The Westinghouse Roaster

 Thanks for all the great information on the roasters!

-Indeed, Greg and Barb got a FANTASTIC DEAL!
-This roaster is really in good condition.
+Indeed, Greg and Barb got a FANTASTIC DEAL on this complete Model RO-91!
+This roaster, dating from the early 1950s is really in good condition.

 Greg and Barb's Roaster Greg and Barb's Roaster